Prottoy2938/ingredient-blog/_posts/new-changes-in-ngredient.md

 ### 3. Video Suggestion

-Under the recipe-info section, now theres a suggested video feature that might contain helpful details about the dish, what to expect and how to prepare the dish.
+Under the recipe-info section, now there's a suggested video feature that might contain helpful details about the dish, what to expect and how to prepare the dish.
 You can also get more related videos if you want.
 All these videos are from _[Youtube](https://youtube.com/)_.

 ![Checking Suggested Videos](/assets/blog/new-major-changes-in-ingredient/video-browsing-demo-min.gif)